 Sometimes a fine screen takes the place of the primary treatment tank, acting as a simple physical barrier to remove solids from wastewater.

-After primary treatment, liquids move downstream into an equalization tank.
-This tank collects wastewater from daily peak-use periods and sends controlled doses to the Rewatec MBR.
+After primary treatment, liquids move downstream into an equalisation tank.
+This tank collects wastewater from daily peak-use periods and sends controlled doses to the MBR.

 In the first step, aeration cycles provide oxygen to microorganisms that feed on organic pollutants.
 As microorganisms increase in number, they mix with other solids to form activated sludge — the biomass that treats incoming wastewater.

 Biomass remains in the tank, eventually reaching concentrations up to three times higher than those found in traditional activated sludge systems.
-This key feature minimizes the size of the installation, making Rewatec MBR systems the most compact solutions available.
+This key feature minimises the size of the installation, making MBR systems the most compact solutions available.